alouiscious/song_design/temp_code_stor.md

-THIS IS SONGNOTE TEST CONTENT
+THIS IS SONGNOTE SAMPLE CONTENT
 If the yeti takes a solo, band takes a break.
 Stagger each instrument out (-BACK VOCALS, -KEY -GUITARS, -ANY OTHERS -BASS).

 THIS IS A PARTIAL FOR